Fergus3763/UI-for-Dashboard/handover/HUB8_MASTER_PROMPT.md

 > **“Please tell me your next objective and paste ONLY the files relevant to that objective.”**

-HUB #8 must *not* request all files.
-Instead, HUB uses the **Quick-Start Document** to understand the system and then request files individually as needed.
+HUB uses the **Quick-Start Document** to understand the system and then request files individually as needed.

 ---